pcpmartins/video-quality-assessment/instructions.md

 ## Error handling

 The error handling and exception mechanism is not enough implemented, if the application hangs at the extraction phase, theres a great probability of existance of corrupted video files, you can inspect the output/output.csv file to try to understand wich is the damaged file and delete/recode it.
 When errors occur during very long extraction operations it is possible to reuse the already extracted data.
+This process can also be used to do incremental extraction, allowing for example to extract new features individually and concatenate with previously extracted features.

 * backup the output.csv file
 * delete/move the already computed videos